aherbez/virtuallib/README.md

 ## Live demo

 To see it in action, head [here](https://fast-crag-65372.herokuapp.com/).
 Note that it might take a second or two for the heroku instance to spin up.

+The controls are as follows:

+- space: start/stop the book's rotation
+- up/down arrow: open/close the book
+- left/right arrows: flip the pages